JustSch/ParadeClientServer/src/README.txt

 where the hostname is the host the server is running ie: local host or a bird url and portnumber to run it on.
-If no hostname and portNumber are given it defaults to localhost port 5000
+If no hostname and portNumber are given it defaults to localhost port 5000 If only one value is given it may still use default values

 How I Ran It:
+They were placed in a folder cs344 cd cs344
 The Was Tested with Server running on crane and Client Running on Pelican by running these commands in terminal:

  java server/MainServer 5000 (in terminal window on crane) java client/MainClient crane.cs.qc.cuny.edu 5000  (in terminal window on pelican)